lukerohde/watercannon/README.md

 TO DO
 --------
-* Testing of Sleep Mode (inc fixing tests), Smooth Panning and Fire Control, video saving
+* Testing of Sleep Mode (inc fixing tests), Smooth Panning and Fire Control, video saving, video serving
 * Parameterisation of Sentry Mode and Fire Control
 * Refactor of Fire Control so its managed by Targeting and can avoid people
 * Aim up for more accurate and longer range firing
-* Serve video of historical firing events
 * Discriminate between deck chickens and lawn chickens

 Hardware